dfelinto/blender-manual/manual/animation/motion_paths.rst

    :Around Frame:
       Display paths of points within a fixed number of frames around the current frame.
-      When you enable this button, you get paths for a given number of frames before and after the current one (again, as with ghosts).
+      When you enable this button, you get paths for a given number of frames before and after the current one
    :In Range:
       Display paths of points within specified range.

       .. _bpy.ops.pose.paths_range_update:

-      Update Range from Scene (Clock Icon)
-         Updates the display frame range from the scene frame range.
+.. _bpy.types.AnimVizMotionPaths.range:

+Calculation Range
+   The range of the motion path.
+Only active when *Paths Type* is set to *In Range*.
+Changing this option only takes effect when updating the path, via the *Update Path* or *Update All Paths* buttons.

+   :All Keys:
+      Generate a motion path ranging from the first keyframe to the last.
+Only the keys of the active object / bone are considered.
+   :Selected Keys:
+      Same as *All Keys* except that it ranges from the first to the last *selected* keyframe.
+   :Scene Frame Range:
+      Use the start & end frames of the scene, or the :ref:`preview range <graph-preview-range>` if active.
+   :Manual Range:
+      Manually set the start and end frame.

 .. _bpy.types.AnimVizMotionPaths.frame_start:
 .. _bpy.types.AnimVizMotionPaths.frame_end:

 Frame Range Start, End
-   Starting and Ending frame of range of paths to display/calculate (not for *Around Current Frame* onion skinning method).
+   Starting and Ending frame of range of paths to display/calculate (not for the *Around Current Frame* type).

+   Although the start and end frame are always editable, updating the motion path will change these according to the *Calculation Range* setting.
+To ensure your chosen frame range is maintained, choose *Manual Range* there.

 .. _bpy.types.AnimVizMotionPaths.frame_before:
 .. _bpy.types.AnimVizMotionPaths.frame_after:

 Frame Range Before, After
-   Number of frames to show before and after the current frame (only for *Around Current Frame* onion skinning method).
+   Number of frames to show before and after the current frame (only for the *Around Current Frame* type).

 .. _bpy.types.AnimVizMotionPaths.frame_step:

 Step
    Allows displaying one point for every *n* frames on the path.
    Mostly useful when you enable the frame number display (see below), to avoid cluttering the 3D Viewport.

-.. _bpy.types.AnimVizMotionPaths.range:

-Calculation Range
-   The method to choose the upper and lower bounds of Motion Paths.

-   :Scene Frame Range: Calculates Motion Paths for the entire Scene or Preview frame duration.
-   :Selected Keys: Calculates Motion Paths for the range of the first selected keyframe to the last keyframe.
-   :All Keys: Calculates Motion Paths from the first keyframe to the last keyframe.

 .. _bpy.types.MotionPath.frame_start:
 .. _bpy.types.MotionPath.frame_end: